-The average train ticket price from Milan to Florence usually costs around $46.45 two weeks before travel, but can start from as little as $11.25 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Milan to Florence can start from as little as $18.74 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Milan to Florence leaves at 09:48 from Milan Central.
+The first train from Milan to Florence leaves at 01:03.
 Times and services may vary during weekends and holidays.

-The last train from Milan to Florence leaves at 22:33 from Milan Central.
+The last train from Milan to Florence leaves at 10:18.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Milan to Florence cover a distance of around 155 miles (249 km) during the journey.